jerick-cumayas/sql-data-warehouse-project/README.md

     - [x] Validating: Data Completeness and Schema Checks
     - [x] Bronze Layer - Data Flow
     - [x] Commit Code in Git Repo
+- [ ] Build the Silver layer
+    - [ ] Explore and understand the data
+    - [ ] Build the DDL for Silver layer